-In some assignments in KIN 201 you will have the option to use AI (ChatGPT specifically) to generate some content.
+In some assignments you may have the option to use AI to generate some content.
 Specifications on the permitted uses of AI for each assignment will be included in the assignment instructions.
 Where use of AI is permitted the following will always apply:

-- Students must submit an appendix to their assignment which includes - The name of the artificial intelligence tool(s) - All content produced by an artificial intelligence tool - The prompt(s) used to generate the content - Content produced by an artificial intelligence tool must be cited appropriately, like all other sources.
+- Students must submit an appendix to their assignment which includes: - The name of the artificial intelligence tool(s) - o All content produced by an artificial intelligence tool - The prompt(s) used to generate the content - Content produced by an artificial intelligence tool must be cited appropriately, like all other sources.
 Refer to Lecture 1 for examples on citing AI.